primitivorm/vim-predictive/README.md

 install
 --------------
+1. this plugin requires numpy, install with pip:
+$pip install numpy

-you only need add to Bundle list or install with pathogen
+2. add to Bundle list or install with pathogen:

-Bundle 'primitivorm/vim-predictive'
+Plugin 'primitivorm/vim-predictive'

 options
 --------------